 Constable's atmospheric sketch of a rainstorm over Brighton beach was painted between 1824 and 1828 while the artist's wife and family were living on the Sussex coast.
-In many of his Brighton sketches Constable included figures and boats as points of reference but here he dispensed with human interest to capture the powerful but fleeting image of a storm with a shaft of sunlight suddenly breaking through the glowering black clouds.
+In many of his Brighton sketches Constable included figures and boats as points of reference but here he has almost completely dispensed with human interest to capture the powerful but fleeting image of a storm with a shaft of sunlight suddenly breaking through the glowering black clouds.

 The sky has been created with a series of hasty sweeps of the brush.
 The surface of the sea has been given emphasis by a number of horizontal incisions perhaps with the end of the brush.
 This sketch is unusual in that Constable looks so directly out to sea here.

 The artist's fascination with skies led him to make numerous similar studies directly from nature, often showing the same location transformed by different light and weather conditions.
 In Brighton he practised making rapid sketches of the sea and sky while sitting on the beach with a paint box balanced on his knees, a sheet of paper pinned to the lid.
 Major works, like A Boat Passing a Lock (1826), demonstrate how much this practice honed Constable's skill in depicting transitory effects.

 In English Landscape mezzotints, Constable writes that he thought that Brighton was ‘perhaps no spot in Europe where so many circumstances conducive to health and enjoyment are to be found combined.’
 (Beckett, Discourses, p.
 20).